Skip to main content

 Before You Visit: Appointment Checklist

-• Check the official Consulate website for the current appointment requirement
+• Check the official VFS Global Japan (UAE) website for current opening days, hours, and appointment policy

-• The Consulate closes on both Japanese national holidays and UAE public holidays — check both calendars
+• The centre closes on UAE public holidays and Japanese national holidays — check both calendars

 • Ramadan hours are typically shorter — always verify during the holy month